terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/about.md

 ## Resource Groups – Organizing Your Cloud Resources

 IBM Cloud uses Resource Groups to help organize and manage your cloud resources, similar to folders on your computer.
+For more details on resource groups, see the [IBM Cloud documentation](https://cloud.ibm.com/docs/account?topic=account-account_setup).

 It provisions an opinionated structure of labeled resource groups for clearer separation of responsibilities and improved access control.